sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 We don’t require any specialised software to look at the contents of a vcf file.
 They can be opened in a standard text editor, however your laptop may try and interpret the file as containing contact information (virtual contact file).

 In a similar vein to the `.bam` and `.sam` files we saw earlier, the `.vcf` files contains many lines of header information.
-These describe the reference sequences and information on how the variant calls and genotypes are represented.
+These describe the reference sequences and information on how the variant calls and genotypes are represented. **N.B.
+Even though we only called variants on a particular genomic region, the reference sequences used in the original alignment will still be present here**

 It may ease the interpretation of these new files by running the following tool to convert them into a tab-delimited file